-Powder Mills Park is a Monroe County Park, with 380 acres of steep hillsides, creekside meadows and wetlands.
-Fan favorites would have to include the fish hatchery (a must for those will small children who can feed the fish) and the Daffodil Trail in early May.
-The various trails are beautiful, and at times challenging.
-Visitors can also fish in Irondequoit Creek.
+Powder Mills Park is a Monroe County Park, with 380 acres of steep hillsides, creek-side meadows and wetlands.
+Fan favorites would have to include the fish hatchery where you can feed the fish, and a walk along the Daffodil Trail in early May.

 The Mushroom House

 One of the main draws to this park is a roadside-attraction not located in the park at all; in fact it is private property.
 That doesn’t stop visitors to Powder Mills Park from admiring The Mushroom House from the road.
 The best place to park to see the house is in the Fish Hatchery lot.